LordDemonos/Quarm.Guide/README.md

 Please note that the following changes were made to the zones for Project Quarm:

-- All boss creatures will not appear in Open World until an Earthquake.
+- All boss creatures will not appear in the Open World until an Earthquake.
 - Instanced trash will drop loot and will not lock players out, but will have heightened respawn timers.
 - Open world trash will retain its normal respawn timers.
 - Quests are enabled in all open world / instanced versions of Sky, Hate and Fear.